equinor/energyvision/multisite.md

 + Same codebase everywhere.
 + No need to update code several places during maintanance and further development phase.
 + Excact same functionality in every app and Sanity editor.
-+ Easy to give editors access to spesific sites when needed.
++ Easy to give editors access to specific sites when needed (roles/permissions control).

 Unknowns:

 We do not know for certain what can be included in the current contract we have with Sanity at the moment.
-This solution would require six more studios, which is an instance of the editor interface, and parhaps double or triple the amount of datasets.
+This solution would require six more studios, which is an instance of the editor interface, and perhaps double or triple the amount of datasets.

 Some changes in how languages are handled in the both the web application and the Sanity Studio would be required, but most of the code base would remain the same.

 Weaknesses:

 + Need to host studios ourselves.

-Estimate: 5-7 days.
++ Harder to share content accross datasets if ever needed.

+Costs:

+Extra datasets: 20 USD per dataset.
+Deployment costs (8 production studios + 8 production apps) + ? testing environments: Unknown